looker/lookerbot/README.md

 ### Running Locally for Development

 1. Install [Node.js](https://nodejs.org/en/) on your local machine.
-2. Install [node-foreman](https://github.com/jeffjewiss/node-foreman) with `npm install -g foreman`
+2. Install [Yarn](https://yarnpkg.com/) on your local machine.
 3. Add your environment variables to a file called `.env` at the base of the repo.
-4. Install dependencies with `npm install`
+4. Install dependencies with `yarn install`
-5. Run the bot with `nf start`
+5. Run the bot with `yarn start`

 ### Contributing